Gurdwara Baba Gurditta

 Gurudwara Baba Gurditta Ji is a Sikh temple (gurdwara) in the village of Chandpur Rurki of Nawanshahr District in Indian Punjab.
 The gurudwara is situated at the entrance of the village and about 1.5 km from Garhshankar-Anandpur Sahib link highway.
+It is around two furlongs sought of Kiratpur and can be reached by climbing 132 steps.
 It was built in memory of Baba Gurditta and Baba Kesra Singh Ji.

-Famous visitors
+The site marks the death location of Baba Gurditta.

+History and significance

+The site marks the location where Baba Gurditta is said to have died after being rebuked by his father for resurrecting a cow he had accidentally killed while hunting.
+The sixth Sikh guru is said to have cremated Gurditta's remains at the location.
+A sacred neem tree is said to be present at the site which supposedly sprouted from a neem twig that Baba Gurditta was holding when he died.

 Gurudwara Baba Gurditta Ji is a historical and holy place for Sikhism.
-Baba Gurditta Ji visited Chandpur Rurki with two associates.
-They stayed one night along with their horse.
+Baba Gurditta Ji visited here with two associates, and their horse, staying one night.
 This Gurudwara has two Samadhis for two associates, held in main Gurudwara Sahib Ji.
 Herein Baba Ji traveled on horseback along with two associates, and took rest here.
 The chain with which they tied their horse is still visible in Gurudwara Sahib.

 Events and celebrations

+It is a popular place for pilgrimage, being renowned for its karah parshad.
 All events, functions and ceremonies that take place at the Gurudwara have always been started with remembrances to Baba Gurditta Ji.
 A phrase frequently used there is "Dhan-Dhan Baba Gurditta ji, Deen Dunia Da Tika Ji, Jo Var Mangya, So Var Dita Ji".
 Another Gurudwara where Baba Gurditta is celebrated is at Kiratpur Sahib.

 Two annual events are associated with this Gurudwara.